ANALYSIS-To avoid a repeat of 2008, Main Street America says help needs to be fast

 But chief executive Matt Arnold said the assumption is that demand will build through the slowdown, and that his network of dealers will be able to finance inventory once the rebound begins.

-By contrast, San Francisco art supply retailer Howard Flax let go all 18 of his employees after officials issued a shelter in place order, and is now running his business as an online- only operation.
+By contrast, San Francisco art supply retailer Howard Flax let go all 18 of his employees after officials issued a shelter in place order.
+He is now bringing back two of them to help run an appointment-only operation from one of his stores.
 He feels he can negotiate with his landlord, delay insurance payments, and make other adjustments as he anticipates applying for an SBA loan.

-He also has other problems: Only about two weeks of inventory on hand and a supplier in New Orleans who is also closed.
+He has other problems: Only about two weeks of inventory on hand and a supplier in New Orleans who had to close.

 Assuming the shutdown continues, help will need to come soon.